 Many teachers want a year or two of adventure after finishing their degree.
 Teaching abroad is the perfect way to do this, especially if you have some student loans to pay off and/or the job market isn’t great in your home country.

-In many countries, it’s relatively easy to get a teaching job with a university degree with any major.
+In many countries, it’s relatively easy to get a teaching job with a university degree in any major.

 You Want to be an English Teacher

-There are certainly some people who want to be ESL/EFL teachers and are aiming towards this for their career.
-Teaching abroad is a great option and many jobs teaching English back home would expect this on your resume.
+There are certainly some people who want to be ESL/EFL teachers and are aiming toward this for their career.
+Teaching abroad is a great option, and many jobs teaching English back home would expect this on your resume.

 You Need a Change of Pace

 If you’re tired of what you’re doing but can’t afford to just quit and take a year or two off, consider teaching.
 It’s a nice way to make some money and have a kind of “reset.”
 Use the year to put away some cash and really think about what you want to do in the future.

 You may want to know whether or not teaching ESL abroad is a good idea for you.
 Here’s some advice to help you make a decision.

 One thing that lots of people forget is that teaching English in another country is a real job and not a paid vacation!
 It does require you to show up for work every day for a certain number of hours and 2 weeks of paid vacation is kind of the norm.
 This means a lot of time in the classroom!